gsoft-inc/wl-web-configs/docs/eslint/flat-config-migration.md

 Create a new `eslint.config.js` at the root of your project.
 Import the monorepo workspace config.

 In order to make it easier to scope config files to monorepo packages, we recommend using [eslint-flat-config-utils](https://github.com/antfu/eslint-flat-config-utils).
 The `concat` function makes it easier to join multiple configs together.
-Wrap your configuration objects in the `concat` function because it will automatically merege arrays.
+Wrap your configuration objects in the `concat` function because it will automatically merge arrays.

 ```javascript
 import { concat } from "eslint-flat-config-utils";